-Who can Request a record
+Who can Request a record?

 - Self (Person named on record)

-- Parent (Parent listed on record; if not listed must present a valid court order stating parent-child relationship)
+- Parent (Parent listed on record; if not listed, must present a valid court order stating parent-child relationship)

 - Grandparent (Biological parent to parent on record)

-- Spouse (Must show marriage license if you do not share last name on record or other documentation showing you share last name)
+- Spouse (Must show a marriage license if you do not share last name on record or other documentation showing you share last name)

-- Guardian (Must show valid court order showing guardianship or conservator-ship)
+- Guardian (Must show valid court order showing guardianship or conservatorship)

 - Legal Representative/Attorney (Must show an attested statement proving the need for protection for personal property rights when the legal representative is acting on behalf and for the benefit of the registrant or the registrant’s immediate family or other entity having a direct and tangible interest in the record.
-Attorney must present BAR card.
+The attorney must present a BAR card.
 Examples may include an insurance company, mortgage or lien holder, searcher for land and mineral property rights, loan office, attorney for an opposing party, etc., so long as written documentation of a direct and tangible interest has been presented.)

 How Can I Send My Request

 Click here to download the application and email or mail your request.

 Please call our office to ensure the request is received.